IATI/IATI-Guidance/en/activity-thematic-focus.rst

 The above example shows thematic (sector) information being published at an activity level.
 This information could instead be published at transaction level, with each transaction containing one sector code.
 However, this should be consistent across **all** activities published by an organisation i.e. publishing all sector information at **either** activity level **or** for all transactions.

-IATI also recommends publishers provide thematic (sectors) information and :doc:`geographic (countries and regions) <en/countries-regions>` information at the same level.
+IATI also recommends publishers provide thematic (sectors) information and :doc:`geographic (countries and regions) <countries-regions>` information at the same level.
 This should be consistent across **all** activities published by an organisation i.e. publishing either at activity level or for all transactions.

 **Rules for publishing sectors:**